wangziqi2013/wangziqi2013.github.io/_posts/2020-09-05-an-adaption-cache-compression-scheme.markdown

 1. Using simple dictionary encoding (bit vector for symbol width and CAM for dictionary lookup) to compress cache lines

+2. The training algorithm with saturating counters is straightforward.
+In fact, a cache structure (tag only, data is unimportant) is an approximation of the most recently accessed addresses.
+From this perspective, cache is actually a "recency" device that can be leveraged for not only caching, but also capturing most recently occuring symbols.

 **Lowlight:**